 A circuit overload is an overcurrent that occurs when more current (amperage) is drawn from a circuit than the wiring of the circuit can safely handle.
 If you've ever plugged in too many holiday lights in the same outlet and caused the breaker to trip, you've overloaded the circuit.

 Another common type of overload is a surge power draw.
 This happens when a large motor, such as a refrigerator compressor, draws a surge of power to start up.
 If the circuit capacity is exceeded for more than a brief moment, it can trip the breaker.
 Circuits are usually designed to handle motor startup, and the motor's demand, or load, goes down after startup, but in some cases, it's still too much for the circuit.

 Short circuits occur when a "hot" wire (an ungrounded wire, usually black or red) touches another hot wire or comes in contact with a neutral wire (a grounded wire, usually white).
-Shorts can also happen if there is a break in a wire in the circuit; when the circuit is broken, electricity can't flow further in the circuit.
-The short circuit path has lower resistance the normal path of the circuit, allowing a great deal of current to flow through the short path, overheating the wires.
+An open circuit can happen if there is a break in a wire in the circuit; when the circuit is broken, electricity can't flow further in the circuit.
+The short circuit path has lower resistance than the normal path of the circuit, allowing a great deal of current to flow through the short path, overheating the wires.

 Ground Faults and Arc Faults